 The Heat Pump Component

 First, your local professional is going to have to find the right heat pump components for your home.
 Even though the cooled or heated air is coming from underground, a heat pump is still required to transfer that heat.
 This will depend on the size and style of your home, which is why you’ll need to defer to our professionals for an expert opinion.
+Homeowners curious about broader HVAC performance should also learn about common AC issues to watch for.

 The Underground Pipes